Amsterdam/grip-on-llms/docs/benchmarks_factuality.md

 - **[ARC-Challenge](https://huggingface.co/datasets/tinyBenchmarks/tinyAI2_arc):**
-Implementation of the tinyBenchmarks version of the  AI2’s Reasoning Challenge (ARC) benchmark, a common sense reasoning, multiple-choice question-answering dataset.
-[2]
+Implementation of the tinyBenchmarks version of the  AI2’s Reasoning Challenge (ARC) benchmark, a common sense reasoning, multiple-choice question-answering dataset [2].

-- **[TruthfulQA](https://huggingface.co/datasets/tinyBenchmarks/tinyTruthfulQA):** Implementation of the tinyBenchmarks version of the TruthfulQA benchmark which measures whether an LLM is truthful in generating answers to questions [3]
+- **[TruthfulQA](https://huggingface.co/datasets/tinyBenchmarks/tinyTruthfulQA):** Implementation of the tinyBenchmarks version of the TruthfulQA benchmark which measures whether an LLM is truthful in generating answers to questions [3].

 ### tinyBenchmarks Implementation